abertschi/ad-free/README.md

 - Replace Spotify advertisements with interdimensional cable advertisement featured in Adult Swims's Rick and Morty TV series.
 - SpotifyTitleDetector is deprecated.
 NotificationActionDetector is capable to detect all ads.
 - Optimized for Tablets

-### v0.0.2.3, 2017-04-20
-Minor release:
-- Sign apk with Signature Scheme v2 and v1

-If you update from a previous version to this version, you need to manually uninstall Ad Free on your phone first before you install this version.
-Starting with this version, Ad Free is signed with the Signature Scheme v2 __and__ V1 to be compatible with more devices.

 ### v0.0.2.2, 2017-04-17
 Minor release